Geraldine (Gerry) Harris, UKATA, MNCS(Acc); MBACP

 Training and qualifications:

-I have a Diploma in Counselling (Transactional Analysis (TA)) and am working toward a post-graduate qualification in TA.
-Other recent training includes: APT Accredited Cognitive Behaviour Therapy Essentials; Mindfulness Based Stress Reduction; Mindfulness treatment of trauma related dissociation; many other trauma related courses (including working with PTSD, wind-back technique and Emotional Freedom Technique)
+I have a Diploma in Counselling (Transactional Analysis (TA) and am working toward a post-graduate qualification in TA.
+Other recent training includes: Mindfulness Foundation programme, Ecotherapy (working outside), APT Accredited Cognitive Behaviour Therapy Essentials; Mindfulness Based Stress Reduction; Mindfulness treatment of trauma related dissociation; many other trauma related courses (including working with PTSD, wind-back technique and Emotional Freedom Technique)

 My previous qualifications include nursing (RNLD), Management (Exec Diploma in Mgt), Body Massage (ITEC), Aromatherapy (NVQ3), Business Studies.

-I have worked with Survivors Network as a Counsellor for nearly six years (a charity working with female survivors of sexual abuse) and have my own private practise,
+I previously worked with Survivors Network as a Counsellor for approximately eight years (a charity working with female survivors of sexual abuse).

-Prior to gaining my counselling qualification, I was the CEO of a charity working with people affected by brain injury.
-I've also worked for many years with services that support people with learning disability and prior work with a variety of businesses in a secretarial/admin role.
+Prior to gaining my counselling qualification, I ran a charity working with people affected by brain injury.
+I've also worked for many years with services that support and empower people with learning disability.

 Accredited register membership